Padre101/cs1c-prep/notes/Review.md

 1. Enhances code readability.
 2. Minimizes the risk of programming errors.

+### Difference between traditional for loop and range based(for-each loop)
+Traditional for loop: You control the initialization, condition, and iteration step.
+This means you can iterate in any way you want—forward, backward, every other element, etc.

+Range-based for loop: It's used to iterate over every element in a container or an array, from the beginning to the end, in a straightforward manner.
+It abstracts the process of accessing and iterating through the elements.

 #### Syntax
 The general format is: `variable : array`